 Trans Community Health works with people wherever they are on their gender transition journey.
 While the mandate of the Shelter Health Network is to work with people who do not have family physicians, the reality is that many trans individuals find that their physician is unwilling or feels ill-equipped to provide gender transition and hormone therapy.
-Dr. Callaghan is able to collaborate with people’s existing family physicians who would benefit from consultation and support.

 At this point, our clinic sees new patients only twice a month on the first and third Wednesdays of each month.
 Due to these limited resources, we are unable to see patients with complex medical or psychiatric needs.
 We also are only able to see people currently living in Hamilton.
 We will strive to connect people who do not meet our criteria to physicians who can better serve their needs.

 Trans Community Health is a joint initiative of Hamilton Trans Health Coalition (HTHC) and the Shelter Health Network.
 Hamilton Trans Health Coalition arose to build Hamilton’s capacity to deliver quality health care to trans Hamiltonians, most of whom were travelling to other cities to access transitioning care, hormone therapy and surgical referrals.
 In late 2016, Hamilton Trans Health Coalition was formed to help address these needs.

 HTHC is composed of family physicians, pediatricians, social workers, pharmacists, nurses and psychotherapists.
 Practitioners work from their own practices and come together to share their learning, make referrals and collaborate on education and capacity-building.

 HTHC provides education workshops on a variety of trans-related issues for health care providers.
 Please contact email@example.com to discuss your professional development needs.